scheduleonce/once-ui/projects/ui/src/lib/oui/scrollbar/README.md

-The `oui-scrollbar` provides a text label that is displayed when the user hovers over an element.
+The `oui-scrollbar` provides a custom scrollbar to the inner content of element it has been applied on.

 ### Usage